“Late Show with Stephen Colbert” Post-Super Bowl Ratings Surge

 Network’s Noble Effort to Resurrect Colbert’s “Late Show” Ratings

 Colbert has recently taken over a post long held by David Letterman, whose ratings were starting to slow as his retirement was due after a highly successful career.
 Stephen Colbert was meanwhile gathering a huge following of fans from his Comedy Central show “The Colbert Report,” in which he played a satirical conservative character of his same name.
 There have therefore been some growing pains with Colbert settling into playing the straightforward, left-leaning character of himself in the chair long sat in by David Letterman, especially when the late night scene thrives on apolitical personalities such as Jimmy Fallon and Jimmy Kimmel.
 While the debut of The Late Show with Stephen Colbert was highly anticipated, bringing in 6.55 million viewers, the average ratings soon fell to levels that are surely a disappointment to the network that had fought to bring him over.
 As for the success of the post-Super Bowl episode, critics were mixed about how well Colbert fared.
 Daniel D’Addario of Time called him “stiff and uncomfortable” in his chair, particularly regarding his attempt to tie in the show to football.

 Super Bowl Follow-Ups Often Spike, Then Dwindle Back to Normal

-, of which NBC produced a special hour-long episode for the occasion in 1996, bringing in 53 million viewers.
+After last year’s Super Bowl 49, NBC played an episode of The Blacklist, which brought in even more than Colbert’s show did, with around 26 million viewers.
+In 2010, CBS also opted for a drama with an episode of Undercover Boss, wrangling 38 million post-Super Bowl viewers.
+The honor for highest record for Super Bowl follow-up ratings, however, goes to Friends, of which NBC produced a special hour-long episode for the occasion in 1996, bringing in 53 million viewers.
 In any case, almost all incidences of ratings spikes in post-Super Bowl programming have dwindled, returning to normal figures within 1 to 2 weeks.
 Therefore, CBS’ strategy of using the post-Super Bowl slot to retain some Colbert followers may prove in vain, or it may turn out to break the mold as its schedule has it airing every single weekday, unlike previous shows which were weekly events.